honestbank/kp/docs/docs/middlewares/custom-middleware.md

 # Write your own
 There could be cases that we've not covered in KP.
 In those scenarios you can write your own middleware.
 It's very easy.

-All Middlewares implement the interface `Middleware[*kafka.Message, error]`, so that's all we have to do.
+All Middlewares implement the `Middleware[*kafka.Message, error]` interface, so that's all we have to do.

 Definition of Middleware can be found [here](https://github.com/honestbank/kp/blob/52ed4f94b682835508513368314962f55d59fd1b/v2/internal/middleware/middleware.go#L19-L21)